Our Free Range Goose Eggs are so big! The flock has grassy fields and fresh flowing water to enjoy!

 Goose egg laying season is mid February to May.
 Our flock of 70 or so are not ‘normal’ 🥰 🤩!!
-We often have many of our ladies lay in the Autumn so if you’d like to take advantage of being the first one to grab the eggs – just click email alerts on this page to be alerted when the eggs arrive!
+We often have many of our ladies lay in the Autumn/Winter so if you’d like to take advantage of being the first one to grab the eggs – just click email alerts on this page to be alerted when the eggs arrive!

 A goose egg is much like a chicken egg, only much larger.
 Despite their extra hard white shells (which you can save, wash and decorate) and massive size, goose eggs can be used like any other eggs in the kitchen.
 You can hard boil them, fry them or even use them to make devilled eggs.